Cost of Living in Denver, CO: Renting vs. Owning a Home in Denver

 Average Cost of Rent in Denver by Neighborhood

-When looking for an apartment and considering cost of living in Denver, location is key.
-Downtown and other popular areas tend to have higher rents.
-So, consider your lifestyle and needs before making a decision.
-Let’s look at Denver’s average apartment rent in a few of the city’s favorite spots.
+When looking for an apartment and considering the Denver cost of living, location is key.
+Downtown Denver and other popular areas tend to have higher rents.
+So, considering your lifestyle and needs is essential when making a decision.
+Let’s look at Denver’s average apartment rent in a few of the city’s popular spots.

 Congress Park

-As of 2023, the average rent in Congress Park is $2,564, according to RentCafé.
-This neighborhood sits close to the historic district, and many residents consider it a heavenly slice of suburbia in the middle of the city.
+As of May 2025, the average rent in Congress Park is $1,686 per month, according to RentCafe®.
+This neighborhood is within close proximity to the historic district, and many residents consider it a slice of suburbia in the heart of Denver.

 Downtown Denver

-The average cost of rent in Downtown Denver is $2,443 in 2023, says RentCafé.
-The city’s heart is full of fun and sights to see, with breweries, Coors Field, lots of shopping, and sprawling skyscrapers.
+The Downtown Denver average apartment rent is around $2,275 monthly, as of June 2025, per RentCafe.
+The city center is full of fun and sights to see, with breweries, Coors® Field, lots of shopping options, and sprawling skyscrapers.

 Cherry Creek

-As a neighborhood known for its shopping, from boutiques to high-end names, the average rent in Cherry Creek in 2023 is $2,561 per RentCafé.
+As a neighborhood known for its retail selections, including boutiques and high-end brands, the average monthly rent in Cherry Creek in May 2025 is $3,186, according to RentCafe.

 Five Points

-As of 2023, rent in Five Points averages $2,395, according to RentCafé.
-This area is one of Denver’s oldest neighborhoods and was once called the “Harlem of the West” because of all the jazz legends who stopped here.
+As of May 2025, the monthly rent in Five Points is $1,964 on average, per RentCafe.
+This area is one of Denver’s oldest and most diverse neighborhoods.
+Five Points was once called the “Harlem of the West” because of all the jazz legends who stopped here.

 LoDo

-Sandwiched between Coors Field and the central business district, Lower Downtown is an eclectic mix of shopping, dining, and history.
-RentCafé finds the average rent in LoDo to be $2,537 in 2023.
+Sandwiched between Coors Field and the central business district, Lower Downtown is an eclectic mix of shopping, dining, and historic landmarks.
+RentCafe finds the average apartment rent in LoDo to be roughly $2,504 as of May 2025.

 Colorado flags hang by strings of lights over Larimer Square framed by buildings in downtown Denver, near new construction homes in Denver